-The Coronavirus (COVID-19) pandemic is quickly disrupting most aspects of our daily lives.
+The Coronavirus (COVID-19) pandemic is disrupting most aspects of our daily lives.
 Second Harvest Food Bank of Middle Tennessee is actively monitoring the circumstances and recommendations from credible health organizations (Center for Disease Control and the World Health Organization), Feeding America and state and local governments.
-We are using these recommendations to guide our approach/plan and we will continue to share updates and information as we have them to ensure your safety and that of the entire community we serve.
+We’re using these recommendations to guide our work and we will continue to share updates to ensure your safety and that of the entire community we serve.

 This is a fluid situation and our understanding of this virus and its impact is changing by the hour.
-Our priority remains focused on providing food and resources to those in need – a demand we anticipate will increase significantly over the coming weeks.
+Our priority remains focused on providing food and resources to those in need – a demand that has increased significantly in recent weeks.

-These include vulnerable, high-risk Middle and West Tennesseans, such as seniors with chronic medical conditions and families with school-aged children who will lose up to two school meals a day as schools close and extend breaks.
-Under this added strain, many communities are still dealing with the aftermath of the deadly tornadoes that hit our community just two weeks ago.
+These include vulnerable, high-risk Middle and West Tennesseans, such as seniors with chronic medical conditions and families with school-aged children who have lost up to two school meals a day with early school closures.
+Under this added strain, many communities are still dealing with the aftermath of the deadly tornadoes that hit our community in March.

 All three of our distribution centers remain open and our trucks are on the road to ensure food is delivered to our network of more than 460 Partner Agencies across our 46-county service area.
 Their ability to impact hunger on the frontlines depends on our ability to continue operations.

-- We are taking extra measures to keep our teams and volunteers healthy.
+- We’re taking extra measures to keep our teams and volunteers healthy.
 Our shifts are within the CDC’s recommended group size.
 We are taking extra steps to ensure equipment is sanitized more frequently, and offering our volunteers hand sanitizer and gloves.
 If you are able, we ask you to please consider signing up to help us keep up with the increased demand for our services.

-- We are purchasing additional food to support emergency food distributions.
+- We’re purchasing additional food to support emergency food distributions.
 Our top priority right now is to increase the amount of food available to our network of 460 Partner Agencies.
 Their ability to impact hunger on the frontlines depends on our ability to continue operations.